CtrlK

 Workflow Clarity

 The 'Response Approach' section provides a numbered sequence of steps, but lacks validation checkpoints, feedback loops, or concrete verification steps.
-For security-critical operations, missing validation steps is a significant gap.
+For security-critical operations, missing validation is a significant gap.

 2 / 3